bitdessin/PyDAIR/docs/index.rst

 *Python library for diversity analysis for immune repertoire*

+`PyDAIR project home page <http://bioinfoteam.org/pydair>`_

 Sequencing immunoglobulin using high-throughput sequencing platform (Ig-Seq) enables to snapshot the adaptive immune repertoires, giving us the insights to better understanding immune responses in health and disease.
 Large amounts of raw data produced by Ig-Seq require effective ways for anlaysis.
 PyDAIR is a tool for diversity analysis of Ig-Seq data.
-The main functions of PyDAIR are the  identification of VDJ genes and determination of CDR3 regions.
+The main functions of PyDAIR are the  identification of V, D, and J segments, and determination of CDR3 segment.